cs-4241-2023/a1-gettingstarted/README.md

 Assignment 1 - Hello World: Basic Deployment w/ Git, GitHub, Glitch
 ===

-*DUE: Thursday, August 31st by 11:59 AM (before the start of class!)*
+*DUE: Monday, August 29th by 11:59 AM (before the start of class!)*

+This assignment is a "warm-up" exercise.
-First assignment!
-You will deploy the starting Web site that you will use this term to [Glitch](http://www.glitch.com/).
+You will simply deploy the starting Web site that you will use this term to [Glitch](http://www.glitch.com/).

-Treat this assignment as a chance to get up to speed on Git, GitHub, and Glitch, as well as experiment some with HTML/CSS/JS.
+Treat this assignment as a chance to get up to speed on Git, GitHub, and Glitch.
 If you already know these, great!
 However, if you're new to them, spend several hours practicing, experimenting, and reading documentation.
 Don't just get your website up and done, as you'll need skills with these tools throughout the rest of the course.